yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 ## Firefox Suggest - What is it?

-As is often the case with posts having gone through PR filters, it can be hard to understand what Firefox Suggest actually *is*.
+It can be hard to understand what Firefox Suggest actually *is*.

 Mozilla [says](https://blog.mozilla.org/en/products/firefox/firefox-news/firefox-suggest/):